AntonioSantagati/IOT_Drones_Simulation/README.md

 kubectl config set-context --current --namespace=robotkube
 ```
 3. After preparing the namespace, the next step is the deployment of a database
-service inside the cluster using helm to deploy MongoDB inside the cluster.
+service inside the cluster using helm to deploy MongoDB inside the cluster but first is required to setup the Enviorment Variables.

 ```bash
 helm install mongodb bitnami/mongodb \